Errorname/prisma-multi-tenant/docs/Getting_Started.md

 You can access any tenant you want, simply by using their name!

+> Note: You are responsible to provide the environment variable for management any way you want

 ## 6. Watch and generate Prisma Clients

 To watch and generate Prisma Clients, run the following command: